 The top of the foot stretch I’m sharing today is definitely on my daily rotation now for as long as I need it!

-If you want more awesome, natural foot-healing, make sure you’ve picked up my Fix Your Feet boot camp.
+If you want more awesome, natural foot-healing, make sure you’ve picked up my free Free Your Feet program.
 It’s packed with great exercises and suggestions to get your feet back on track so you can move better and live better!